phiphou/webpack-vue-demo/README.md

 [Istanbul](https://github.com/gotwarlost/istanbul) is used as code coverage tool.
 You can configure it in the [`./config/karma/karma.conf.js`](/config/karma/karma.conf.js) file.

-It will produce reports you'll find in the `./reports/coverage/[browser_name]/` folder each time you run unit-tests.
+It will produce reports you'll find in the `./reports/coverage/[browser_name]/` folder (index.html) each time you run unit-tests.

+It will also generate [LCOV format](http://ltp.sourceforge.net/coverage/lcov.php) report in the `./reports/coverage/[browser_name]` folder.

 ### Continuous integration